Applicants for admission to the William S. Boyd School of Law must:

 - In addition to these materials, all part-time applicants must submit a brief statement describing the reasons why they are applying to either of the part-time programs.

-Applicants interested in the LSAT-Alternate Admission Program may find more information here.
+Applicants interested in the LSAT-Alternate Admission Program can find more details on the LSAT-Alternate Admission page.

 The Boyd School of Law seeks to enroll an accomplished and diverse group of women and men who will contribute to the enrichment of the school’s educational program, to the community, and the profession after graduation.
 We seek students who have demonstrated significant accomplishments in their lives, for example, by achieving distinguished academic records as undergraduate or graduate students, by engaging successfully in important and demanding careers, by providing significant service to their communities, or by meeting challenges associated with their race, ethnicity, gender, economic status, or disability.
 We believe that the law school can and should have a student body that is both academically well-qualified and diverse.
 The presence in the school of students who have diverse backgrounds, attitudes, and interests contributes to the breadth and quality of the classroom and non-classroom dialogue that is a critical element of legal education.